 Skills you need to succeed in photography

-Being a good photographer is truly more than just being able to master your camera.
-There’s so much more you need to practice and develop in order for you to see the utmost beauty in every angle and capture that elegance in a photograph.
+Being a good photographer is truly more than just being able to master your camera and equipment.
+There’s so much more you need to practice and develop creatively by defining your own style, being unique with your own ideas and exploring different lighting techniques

 It all depends on your niche, because every niche demands a different set of skills and experience.
 If you are a sports photographer, you need to be fast and quick in order to get the shots, when you’re a nature photographer, you need to be patient and calm.
 As a fashion photographer based in UK / Lisbon my focus is detail, light and story whilst ensuring important elements of each fashion piece is highlighted.
 This is also essential for advertising photography and beauty photography